MarioSimou/server-code/README.md

 **Labels - Pop up windows**

 While both images below show the same content, their foundations are based on  different principles and, therefore, they are categorised in two distinct label types.
-The left image is a class-based label, whereas the right image is a popup-based label.
+The left image is a class-based label, whereas the right image is a popup-based label (Fig. 10).

 *1) Class-based:*